Skip to main content

 Your First Invoice — From Customer to Sent

-1. Navigate to Customers > New Customer
+1. Navigate to Invoices and click New Invoice

 2. Select the customer type: